Quin-Darcy/Default-Desktop-Configuration/README.md

 Within this GPO, an administrator supplies a path to the default application association XML file.
 There are two important conditions which must be met for this GPO to apply
 * It applies only to a new user's *first* login.
 * It applies only to users who login to a domain joined device.
 Yet another snag is the fact that GPOs are not simply enabled and configured through PowerShell.
 However, GPOs ultimately are just APIs which control registry values.
 Microsoft has provided a [document](https://www.microsoft.com/en-us/download/details.aspx?id=25250) which lists all available GPOs and the registry values that underpin them.
 This presents an opening to how we can automate the default application.
 The registry key for the GPO is:
 `HKLM:\Software\Policies\Microsoft\Windows\System`
 and the key created is
 `DefaultAssociationsConfiguration`
 which is of type string and holds the file path to the application association xml file.
 Note: When the GPO is not configured or is disabled, the `System` folder does not exist.
 The function responsible for making the necessary changes in the registry is called `set_default_appassoc()`.
 It takes one argument, `appassoc_path`, which is the file location the XML is saved to.
+The function creates the nessary keys and values in the HKLM and sets those values.

+### Disable Cortana and Search Highlights
+There are two other functions which make changes in the HKLM. `disable_cortana` and `disable_search_highlights`.
+The two following functions perform the same actions as the two following GPOs
+* Computer Configuration > Administrative Templates > Windows Componenets > Search > Addlow Cortana
+* Computer Configuration > Administrative Templates > Windows Componenets > Search > Allow Search Highlights